-The Best Peloton Instructor to Match Your Workout Style
+The Best Peloton Trainer to Match Your Workout Style

-The Best Peloton Instructor for Music Variety: Hannah Frankson
+Best Peloton Trainer for Music Variety: Hannah Frankson

-The Best Peloton Instructor for Nonstop Encouragement: Robin Arzón
+Best Peloton Trainer for Nonstop Encouragement: Robin Arzón

 Classes: Bike, Tread, Strength

-A RRCA-certified running coach and ultramarathoner, Robin Arzón might seem a little intimidating to newbies.
-But in reality, this best Peloton instructor is known for making members “feel like a badass b***h capable and worthy of anything and everything,” according to one Reddit user.
-Throughout her dynamic classes — such as bodyweight strength, HIIT, 90s rides, and hip hop runs — Arzón keeps the energy level high and constantly doles out motivational quotes.
-The result: “She will remind you that you are wearing a crown while you ride, and make you feel epic,” says another Reddit poster.
+A RRCA-certified running coach and ultra-marathoner, Robin Arzón might seem a little intimidating to newbies.
+But in reality, this Peloton trainer is known for making members "feel like a badass b***h capable and worthy of anything and everything," according to one Reddit user.
+Throughout her dynamic classes — such as bodyweight strength, HIIT, '90s rides, and hip hop runs — Arzón keeps the energy level high and constantly doles out motivational quotes.
+The result: "She will remind you that you are wearing a crown while you ride, and make you feel epic," says another Reddit poster.
 (P.S. here's how she powers through her workouts while pregnant.)

-The Best Peloton Instructor for Simple Strength Workouts: Adrian Williams
+Best Peloton Trainer for Simple Strength Workouts: Adrian Williams

 Classes: Tread, Strength, Cardio